camptocamp/containers-course-app/README.md

 ## Frontend

-The frontend is a PHP application.
+The frontend is a PHP application served by apache on port `8080`.